VA Reno: Ocular Disease

 How To Apply

-- The program coordinator and faculty member decide which candidates to rank for the match and determine the sequential ranking of those candidates based on the application materials, the on-site interview, and input from previous instructors.
+- The program coordinator and faculty member decide which candidates to rank for the match and determine the sequential ranking of those candidates after thoroughly evaluating the applicant pool, top candidates will be invited for an interview at the Reno Va.

 - ORMatch contacts the program with the results of the match.